C D E F

 A flooring material composed of mixture of oxidized linseed

-filler and coloring material which is cured for several weeks in
+mineral filler and coloring material which is cured for several

-specially heated buildings.
-Linoleum is soft, porous, and tends
+weeks in specially heated buildings.
+Linoleum is soft, porous,

-to discolor and become more porous when subjected to amines and
+and tends to discolor and become more porous when subjected

-to be polished.
-Purest grade used by sculptors is called Statuary
+enough to be polished.
+Purest grade used by sculptors is called

-Marble.
-A softer, more porous version called Travertine is usually
+Statuary Marble.
+A softer, more porous version called Travertine

-used for floors.
-Travertine Marble is known to harden on exposure
+is usually used for floors.
+Travertine Marble is known to harden

-to air.
-Marble is damaged by alkaline cleaners, soaps and acids;
+on exposure to air.
+Marble is damaged by alkaline cleaners,

 Complex- A crosslink of a bivalent metal ion (usually zinc)